Italy tax break scheme for impatriates (“Lavoratori Impatriati”)

 ..in the tax period in which the residence is transferred and in the following 4, income from Italian-sourced employment (or similar) or self-employment contributes only to a limited extent to the total income subject to taxation.

-The impatriates regime is also available to sportspeople who move to Italy with a flat exemption of 50% for 5 years.
+The impatriates regime is also available to sportspeople, as defined Italian Law No. 91/1981, who move to Italy with a flat exemption of 50% for 5 years (though beneficiaries must pay a 0.5% contribution on the income subject to the tax break).

 Eligibility requirements for the Italy tax scheme for impatriates